mlfoundations/VisIT-Bench/README.md

 7. You will receive a confirmation email as soon as your model has been added to the leaderboard.
 8. Estimated time from Step 4-7 would be 1-2 weeks, however, we will try to work on your prediction files as soon as they are sent.

+## More information about the leaderboard's judgment process

+While the leaderboard gives the elo ratings and the win-rate-against reference according to the prompted GPT-4 based metric, when you submit to the leaderboard, we will provide a copy of GPT-4's outputs when your model's predictions have been pitted against other models already in the database.
+Specifically, you will be given a `jsonl` file; each line in the jsonl represents a head-to-head battle between your model's outputs and another model's outputs.
+These were the battles that went into the elo calculation for the leaderboard.
+Here is an explanation of the fields:

+* `A_model`: which model corresponds to the prediction in `A`
+* `B_model`: which model corresponds to the prediction in `B`
+* `A`: the prediction of `A_model`
+* `B`: the prediction of `B_model`
+* `image_url`: the url of the image
+* `instruction`: the instruction to accompany the url of the image
+* `instruction_category`: the Visit Bench category of the instruction
+* `engine`: the engine that generated the judgement, which is always GPT-4 for the leaderboard.
+* `evaluated_with_reference`: whether or not the engine was given access to the human-authored reference for judgements (always false, see the paper for reference-free vs. reference-backed comparison)
+* `auto_evaluation_result`: a list of length 2 corresponding to the winner according to the engine for the two queries made(we run A B and B A to control for ordering biases)
+* `auto_evaluation_cot`: a list of length 2 corresponding to the chain of thought outputs of engine when presented with the instruction, image description, and the two choices.
+Because we run in both orderings (i.e., in one case, your model was presented as "A" and in another case your model was presented second as "B") we also provide `A/B_model_in_cot` which gives the reference that the engine may refer to in that particular chain of thought

+The way we calculate elo is to aggregate the two judgements of the engine.
+Most of the time, the engine does make a definitive prediction of "A" or "B", but it can also output "Tie" on occasion, i.e., it can refuse to answer.
+To determine a final winner for the battle, we total the number of times the engine judged one or the other to have won between the two queries.
+If one of the models won more than the other we count it as a win.
+Else, we count it as a tie.

 ## Baselines